Want a simple way to increase the visibility of your LinkedIn profile, land more job interviews, and generate more leads?

 Instead, you want to focus in on the skills you DO have – the things you bring to the table.
 Show me what you’ve been working on and how you put yourself in a position to make the jump back into your target role.

 - What courses have you been taking?

 - What have you been certified in?

-For example, if you’re unemployed and you want to be a graphic designer talk to me about the courses you’ve been taking to hone your skills and show me the portfolio you’ve been working on since your last job.
+For example, if you’re unemployed and you want to be a graphic designer, talk to me about the courses you’ve been taking to improve your skills and show me the portfolio you’ve been working on since your last job!

 Graphic Designer | Motion Animation | I Help Companies Create Images That Lead To More Conversions & Sales

 Or, let’s say you were laid off as a graphic designer and you want to transition into a Paid Marketing Manager position:

 Digital Marketer | PPC, SEM, Facebook Ads | Google Ads & Analytics Certified | I Help Companies Scale Their Lead Gen With Low CPAs